kyma-project/api-gateway/docs/user/tutorials/01-10-setup-custom-domain-for-workload.md

 # Set up a custom domain for a workload

 This tutorial shows how to set up a custom domain and prepare a certificate required for exposing a workload.
-It uses Gardener [External DNS Management](https://github.com/gardener/external-dns-management) and [Certificate Management](https://github.com/gardener/cert-management) components.
+It uses the Gardener [External DNS Management](https://github.com/gardener/external-dns-management) and [Certificate Management](https://github.com/gardener/cert-management) components.

 >**NOTE:** Skip this tutorial if you use a Kyma domain instead of your custom domain.